Our History

 1962

-Hella Kropf, a great innovator and lifelong partner of Giorgio Kropf — who passed away suddenly — succeeds her husband, becoming one of the first women in Italy to lead a company. -
+Hella Kropf, a great innovator and lifelong partner of Giorgio Kropf — who prematurely passed away — succeeds her husband, becoming one of the first women in Italy to lead a company. -

 1967

-The company permanently relocates to its new — and current — headquarters on Via Flavia. -
+The company makes a permanent move to its new — and still current — headquarters in Via Flavia. -

 1968